Saturday, September 1, 2018

 Our Famous First for September is the series premiere of Fangface, the debut entry from Joe Ruby & Ken Spears' studio, as they spun off on their own after two seasons back at Hanna-Barbera, time also spent creating series for the Kroffts.

-The biggest flaw to the show, really was the title hero himself (Frank Welker).
+The biggest flaw to the show, really, was the title hero himself (Frank Welker).
 Sherman Fangsworth, aka Fangface, wears a backward baseball cap in both identities.
 The infant Fangs, shown in the open, would be recycled the next year as Sherm's nephew, Fangpuss.
 How unoriginal can you get?

 Actress Susan Blu (Kim) later became a voice director herself, but was the relative unknown in the core cast, alongside H-B vets Welker and Jerry Dexter (Biff).
 Bart Braverman (Puggs) would become recognizable to audiences from his work on another ABC series, Vega$.
 As explained in the opener, "A Heap of Trouble", Fangface has this obsession with eating Puggs whenever someone mentions food, usually by accident.